rbonestell/DUKPTCore/README.md

 ### Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Added some new feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. [Submit a pull request!](https://github.com/rbonestell/DUKPTCore/pull/new/development)